-Austin FC is building a state of the art $45 million player training facility off Parmer Lane in Northeast Austin.
+Austin FC has a state-of-the-art $45 million player training facility off Parmer Lane in Northeast Austin.
 The practice facility is just seven miles (a 10-minute drive) to the stadium.

-With little fanfare due to COVID-19, the shovels hit the dirt on June 22, 2020 to kick off construction.
-Like the stadium at McKalla Place, the training facility is expected to be completed by spring 2021 (in time for the MLS season).
+With little fanfare due to COVID, the shovels hit the dirt on June 22, 2020 to kick off construction.
+A subdued ribbon cutting officially opened the privately-funded training on April 1, 2021.

-Officially called the St. David’s Performance Center, it will be a home away from home for players and staff when not playing in the stadium.
-All soccer operations staff will be headquartered here.
-It’ll also serve as HQ for Academy GM Tyson Wahl and the youth academy program.
+Officially called the St. David’s Performance Center, it’s a home away from home for players when not facing an opponent in the stadium.
+Coach Wolff and his soccer operations crew also have permanent offices there.
+In addition it serves as HQ for the youth academy program under GM Tyson Wahl.

-The 23-acre Austin FC complex will anchor the new Parmer Pond development, a 300-acre business park with retail and recreation areas.
-Of course, as the name implies, it comes complete with an 11-acre pond.
+The 23-acre Austin FC complex anchors the new Parmer Pond development, a 300-acre business park with retail, public gathering places, and recreation areas.
+Of course, as the name implies, it features an 11-acre pond.

 Besides four and a half soccer fields, including a super-pitch that has the same turf as Q2 Stadium, two main buildings sit on the Austin FC tract.
-They’ll have amenities such as cardio and physio equipment, recovery rooms, water therapy and cryogenics, as well as the aforementioned soccer ops offices.
+These buildings have amenities such as cardio and physio equipment, recovery rooms, locker rooms, water therapy and cryogenics, as well as the aforementioned soccer ops offices.

-In addition to top notch player training, other potential benefits of this facility include:
+In addition to top notch player training, other future/potential benefits of this facility include: